New Delay Doppler Communication Paradigm in 6G era: A Survey of Orthogonal Time Frequency Space (OTFS): Abstract

 \section{Abstract}

-In 6G era, the space-air-ground integrated networks (SAGIN) are expected to provide global coverage and thus are required to support a wide range of emerging applications in hostile environments with high-mobility.
-In such scenarios, conventional orthogonal frequency division multiplexing (OFDM) modulation, which has been widely deployed in the cellular and Wi-Fi communications systems, will suffer from performance degradation due to high Doppler shift.
-To address this challenge, a new two-dimensional (2D) modulation scheme referred to as orthogonal time frequency space (OTFS) was proposed and has been recognized as an enabling technology for future high-mobility scenarios.
-In particular, OTFS modulates information in the delay-Doppler (DD) domain rather than the time-frequency (TF) domain for OFDM, providing the benefits of Doppler-resilience and delay-resilience, low signaling latency, low peak-to-average ratio (PAPR), and low-complexity implementation.
-Recent researches also show that the direct interaction of information and physical world in the DD domain makes OTFS an promising waveform for realizing integrated sensing and communications (ISAC).
-In this article, we will present a comprehensive survey of OTFS technology in 6G era, including the fundamentals, recent advances, and future works.
-Our aim is that this article could provide valuable references for all researchers working in the area of OTFS. \keywords{OTFS; 6G; delay-Doppler (DD) domain}
+In the 6G era, space-air-Ground integrated networks (SAGIN) are anticipated to deliver global coverage, necessitating support for a diverse array of emerging applications in high-mobility, hostile environments.
+Under such conditions, conventional orthogonal frequency division multiplexing (OFDM) modulation, widely employed in cellular and Wi-Fi communication systems, experiences performance degradation due to significant Doppler shifts.
+To overcome this obstacle, a novel two-dimensional (2D) modulation approach, namely orthogonal time frequency space (OTFS), has emerged as a key enabler for future high-mobility use cases.
+Distinctively, OTFS modulates information within the delay-Doppler (DD) domain, as opposed to the time-frequency (TF) domain utilized by OFDM.
+This offers advantages such as Doppler and delay resilience, reduced signaling latency, a lower peak-to-average ratio (PAPR), and a reduced-complexity implementation.
+Recent studies further indicate that the direct interplay between information and the physical world in the DD domain positions OTFS as a promising waveform for achieving integrated sensing and communications (ISAC).
+In this article, we present an in-depth review of OTFS technology in the context of the 6G era, encompassing fundamentals, recent advancements, and future directions.
+Our objective is to provide a valuable resource for researchers engaged in the field of OTFS. \keywords{OTFS; 6G; delay-Doppler (DD) domain}